C++ for Embedded Systems Training Course

 Electronic Control Unit (ECU) - Theoretical Vector

-21 HoursThis instructor-led, live training in Botswana (online or onsite) is aimed at intermediate-level automotive engineers and embedded systems developers who wish to understand the theoretical aspects of ECUs, focusing on Vector-based tools and methodologies used in automotive design and development.
+21 HoursThis instructor-led, live training in Botswana (online or onsite) targets intermediate-level automotive engineers and embedded systems developers seeking to understand the theoretical aspects of ECUs, focusing on Vector-based tools and methodologies used in automotive design and development.

 By the end of this training, participants will be able to: